-The PwC Global Independence Policy, which is based on the IESBA Code of Ethics for Professional Accountants, contains minimum standards with which PwC member firms have agreed to comply, including processes that are to be followed to maintain independence from clients, when necessary.
+The PwC Global Independence Policy, which is based on the IESBA International Code of Ethics for Professional Accountants, contains minimum standards with which PwC member firms have agreed to comply, including processes that are to be followed to maintain independence from clients, when necessary.

-PwC Cyprus has a designated Partner (known as the Partner Responsible for Independence) with appropriate seniority and standing, who is responsible for implementation of the PwC Global Independence Policy including managing the related independence processes and providing support to the business.
-The Partner Responsible for Independence is supported by a team of independence specialists; and reports directly to the Head of Risk & Quality who is a member of the leadership team.
+PwC Cyprus has a designated Partner (known as the Partner Responsible for Independence), with appropriate seniority and standing, who is responsible for implementation of the PwC Global Independence Policy including managing the related independence processes and providing support to the business.
+The Partner Responsible for Independence, Petros Petrakis, is supported by a team of independence specialists and is also the Head of Risk & Quality who is a member of the Management Board.

+Independence policies and practices

-Independence Policies and Practices The PwC Global Independence Policy covers, among others, the following areas:
+The PwC Global Independence Policy covers, among others, the following areas: